 He told his eight hundred that the tiles were theirs, and that they should farm them.
 They happily obeyed, and added worship of him to their routine though he made no demands for it.
 To Hesprid too they sang glory, but if they ever felt they needed anything they could look out the windows of their homes and see the mountainous Plowr plodding along in the distance, and he would hear these thoughts and turn in their direction.
-He was the land that moved for them, the home chasing the bottom of their feet.
+He was the land that moved for them, the home chasing the soles of their feet.

 When it was clear they were a success, never aging past adulthood and death a foreign concept, Hesprid brought the same request to her daughter Swimmr.
 She had always been quicker to understanding, and before her mother even finished describing an ideal folk she had raced off to the ever-flowing waters of Sea Fauce.

 Halfway down the waterfalls the folk were born, their first act a dive with held breath.
 Eight hundred of them plunged and resurfaced safely.
 They were tall and lanky, also with fur on their bodies to protect against the cold waters of their womb.
 Their hands and feet were large for swimming, and their noses swollen with an air chamber for buoyancy.
 They could bob in the water almost endlessly, limbs dangling, heads babbling at each other in conversation.
 Swimmr, with a swish of her tail, washed them up on bergs of ice and told them they could swim all they wanted, as long as they had a civilization to retire to.
 The bergfolk obeyed and worshiped her, and as further reward she created swimming animals to feed them.